cloudconfig/cloco-docs/source/index.html.md

 Parameter | Description
 --------- | -----------
-subscription_id | The ID of the subscription. application_id | The ID of the subscription.
+subscription_id | The ID of the subscription. application_id | The ID of the application.

 <aside class="notice">
 Requires subscription admin privilege.